 Many other maps can be perused at the Office, which include maps from the 1851 Agas Map to current maps.

 Information regarding London Metropolitan Archives' opening hours is available.

 It is important to check the opening times before visiting, especially so if you wish to visit on a Saturday because they do not open every weekend.

 The Archive is close to these tube stations:

 The Office is approximately 1 mile from King's Cross/St Pancras railway station, and 0.5 miles from Farringdon Station.

 Only blue/orange badge holders may park at the Archive.
 The nearest pay and display car park is situated on Bowling Green Lane, and PayByPhone on-street parking is available on Northampton Road and surrounding streets.

 You can use your own digital camera in London Record Office, but a charge is made for using this service.
 Some documents are fragile, so cannot be photographed.
 It is always best to ask a member of staff whether you can take a photograph of a document before doing so.

-A City of London History Card is required to peruse original material at LMA.
+A City of London History Card is required to peruse original material at London Metropolitan Archives.
 This is done by either by registering in person in the Archive or registering on-line.
 In order to obtain a card you must bring appropriate ID when you first visit, which must include a valid signature.
 Acceptable proof of identity includes a passport, driving licence, bank card, credit card, National ID card or local council staff ID.